kapiaszczyk/library-JPA-project/README.md

 ### To-do

 - [ ] Implement the REST API and test it using Postman
+- [ ] Write test cases in postman
+- [ ] Reconsider implementing DTOs
-- [ ] Optimize associations between entities
+- [x] Optimize associations between entities
 - [ ] Fully document the project

 <!-- MARKDOWN LINKS & IMAGES -->